Skip to content

 A Written Information Security Plan (WISP) is a formal, documented policy that defines how your accounting firm collects, stores, accesses, and protects client data.
-Under IRS Publication 4557 and the Federal Trade Commission's (FTC) Gramm-Leach-Bliley Act (GLBA) Safeguards Rule, every tax preparer and accounting firm handling client financial data must maintain a written security plan — regardless of firm size or annual return volume.
+Under IRS Publication 4557 and the Federal Trade Commission's (FTC) Gramm-Leach-Bliley Act (GLBA) Safeguards Rule, every tax preparer and accounting firm handling client financial data must maintain a written security plan regardless of firm size or annual return volume.

-Accounting firms remain prime targets for cybercriminals.
+Accounting firms are prime targets for cybercriminals.
 A single client tax file contains Social Security numbers, bank account details, income history, and often business financials spanning multiple years.
 Professional services firms experienced a 45% increase in ransomware incidents between 2024 and 2025, according to the Verizon 2026 Data Breach Investigations Report (DBIR).
+IRS data shows that tax professionals reported over 1,200 data theft incidents in the 2025 filing season, a 20% increase from the prior year.

-This guide provides detailed accounting firm WISP template examples with annotated section breakdowns, complete required components, and a practical implementation framework to ensure your firm is protected and compliant in 2026.
+Despite clear legal mandates and well-documented threat patterns, many firms still operate without an IRS-compliant WISP, or maintain a generic document that has never been reviewed since creation.
+This guide provides detailed accounting firm WISP template examples with annotated section breakdowns, required components, and a practical implementation framework to ensure your firm is protected and compliant in 2026.

 Tax Practice Security By The Numbers